Codycody31/Prevent-OCI-Deletion-for-being-idle/README.md

 The `WasteCPUWorker.sh` script is designed to generate computational work.
 The script produces random numbers and writes them to `/dev/null`, which means the numbers are discarded immediately.
 This activity creates a CPU workload without having any lasting effect on storage or other system resources.

-**2. Why Monitor with `startPointlessProcesses.sh`?**
+**2. Why Monitor with `POCIDFBIManager.sh`?**

 Instead of blindly running the CPU waster script continuously, it's more efficient to monitor the system and only generate extra CPU work when it's needed.
-The `startPointlessProcesses.sh` script acts as a manager, checking the current CPU workload and deciding whether to activate the `WasteCPUWorker.sh` script.
+The `POCIDFBIManager.sh` script acts as a manager, checking the current CPU workload and deciding whether to activate the `WasteCPUWorker.sh` script.

 ## Modifying the Manager Script